adaltas/node-csv/README.md

 </pre>

-This project provides CSV generation, parsing, transformation and serialization.
+This project provides CSV generation, parsing, transformation and serialization for Node.js.

 It has been tested and used by a large community over the years and should be considered reliable.
 It provides every option you would expect from an advanced CSV parser and stringifier.

 [![NPM](https://nodei.co/npm/csv.png?stars&downloads)](https://nodei.co/npm/csv/) [![NPM](https://nodei.co/npm-dl/csv.png)](https://nodei.co/npm/csv/)

-The project is splitted into 4 packages:
+The `csv` package is itself split into 4 packages:

 *   [`csv-generate`](https://github.com/wdavidw/node-csv-generate),
     a flexible generator of CSV string and Javascript objects.